 - 2.13 Under ATI Regulation 15, before making a determination, Ofcom must consult any person who has functions of a public nature that Ofcom consider relevant. - 2.14 In order to assist Ofcom establish whether there are any such persons in the context of a dispute, the Parties should include in any dispute reference their views on whether there are any persons who have functions of a public nature relevant to the dispute referred (as set out in Appendix 1).
-Ofcom will take those views into account when deciding which persons if any are relevant. - 2.15 We consider it likely relevant persons will include the regulators in the relevant infrastructure sector such as those set out below, and Government departments with responsibilities for the infrastructure concerned: - a) the Civil Aviation Authority;
+Ofcom will take those views into account when deciding which persons if any are relevant.
+Once Ofcom has established which persons, if any, are relevant, Ofcom will engage with such bodies throughout the dispute resolution process as appropriate. - 2.15 We consider it likely relevant persons will include the regulators in the relevant infrastructure sector such as those set out below, and Government departments with responsibilities for the infrastructure concerned: - the Civil Aviation Authority; - the Gas and Electricity Markets Authority; - the Office of Rail and Road; - the Water Services Regulation Authority; - the Water Industry Commission for Scotland; - the Drinking Water Quality Regulator for Scotland;

-- b) the Gas and Electricity Markets Authority; - c) the Office of Rail and Road; - d) the Water Services Regulation Authority; - e) the Water Industry Commission for Scotland; - f) the Drinking Water Quality Regulator for Scotland; - g) Scottish Environment Protection Agency; and - h) the Northern Ireland Authority for Utility Regulation. - 2.16 If Ofcom is considering whether a request (or any part) was correctly refused on national security grounds, ATI Regulation 15(3) provides that the only person consulted in respect of whether a request was correctly refused on national security grounds must be the appropriate Minister of the Crown.
+- Scottish Environment Protection Agency; and - the Northern Ireland Authority for Utility Regulation. - 2.16 If Ofcom is considering whether a request (or any part) was correctly refused on national security grounds, ATI Regulation 15(3) provides that the only person consulted in respect of whether a request was correctly refused on national security grounds must be the appropriate Minister of the Crown.
 Having consulted the appropriate Minister of the Crown, Ofcom must follow the opinion given.